 Helen Mirren once said:

 Seeds for Siblings is an organisation that uses sunflowers as a symbol by which to honour the life of a young child who has passed away.
-It is the brainchild of Jamilla McCoy who watched on as her “second family” Meneka and John experienced a miscarriage – the loss of their twins Nelson and Selma at 25 weeks.
+It is the brainchild of Jamilla McCoy who watched on as her “second family” Meneka and John grieved their twins Nelson and Selma lost through stillbirth.

 Studying early childhood and primary school teaching at Deakin University Jamilla noticed a gap in the understanding of childhood grief.
 There is a general perception that children don’t feel death on as deep a level as adults and can adapt to change faster than their adult counterparts, and therefore such events don’t affect children to the same extent.
 However Jamilla witnessed that Meneka and John’s eldest child four year old Indira yearned for an outlet by which to remember her siblings.
 Resources being frustratingly scarce, Jamila created Seeds for Siblings in 2015, a non-for-profit project which offers a productive way for children to express their grief.